 - One-time donors (beginning with the most recent)

 - “Warm” future donors / never givers, i.e., those who have attended events, volunteer, or considered giving in previous campaigns

 Clip this ‘script’

 Fundraising calls should be natural and conversational –– they’re not sales pitches.
 But it’s vital to provide reference points for those conversations.
-Don’t think of them as scripts, but rather structures to help guide the dialogue with your donors.
+Don’t think of them as scripts but rather structures or interactive talk tracks to help guide the dialogue with your donors.

 Ideally, a call structure should include:

 - A sample courtesy statement or question to build rapport.
 This can be as simple as, “Hi, this is Garrett from Chilton University, and I’m reaching out this evening to share some news and updates about what’s been going on around campus.”
 Avoid the usually asked “Do you have a moment to talk?” since this can close the doors immediately if someone replies, “No, I don’t.”